MichaelTMiyoshi/PythonWithMiyoshi/CompetencyTests/ReadMe.md

 4	8	12	16	20
 5	10	15	20	25
 ```
 1. Create a dictionary with at least 5 states (keys) and their capitals (values).
 Use a loop to output the data with the state followed by the capital separated by a colon.
-Each entry in the dictionary must be output.
+Each entry in the dictionary must be output (without quotes).
 The output should look like the following:
 ```
 Washington: Olympia
 Oregon: Salem